bassamanator/silakka54/firmware/readme.md

 * Hardware Supported: Silakka54 PCB
 * Hardware Availability: https://github.com/Squalius-cephalus/silakka54

+## QMK

+Make example for this keyboard (after setting up your QMK build environment):

+    make silakka54:default

+Flashing example for this keyboard:

+    make silakka54:default:flash

+## Vial

-Make example for this keyboard (after setting up your vial build environment):
+Make example for this keyboard (after setting up your Vial build environment):

     make silakka54:vial

 Flashing example for this keyboard:

     make silakka54:vial:flash

+## Firmware Compilation For Both Sides

+1. Add `#define MASTER_RIGHT` to the `firmware/config.h`.
+1. Compile the firmware; this will be the `.uf2` for the `right` side.
+1. Comment the line from `Step 1`.
+1. Compile the firmware; this will be the `.uf2` for the `left` side.

 ## Bootloader